tebeco/alexdarbyshire.com/content/posts/deploy-cloud-openai-compatible-endpoint-on-runpod-test-k6/index.md

 ![Your Pod is Being Built Screenshot](6-your-pod-is-being-built-on-runpod.png)

 ### Wait for Pod Creation
-After the Pod gets built with runpod ecosystem, we can select it and click `Logs`.
+After the Pod gets built within RunPod's ecosystem, we can select it and click `Logs`.
 ![Click Logs on RunPod](7-click-logs-on-runpod.png)

-Under `System Logs` we see the vLLM docker image being pulled and then container is created.
+Under `System Logs` we see the vLLM docker image being pulled and then the container is created.
 ![View System Logs on RunPod](8-view-system-logs-on-runpod.png)

 Under `Container Logs` we will see the model being downloaded.